makertum/Multi-Extrusion-post-processing-scripts-for-Slic3r/README.md

 - [ ] Slic3r environment variables cannot be read, therefore settings and parameters have to be manually declared within the custom "Start G-code"

 ## How to use
-In order to get the scripts working properly, I suggest creating print and printer settings in slic3r exclusively for use with those scripts:
+In order to get the scripts working properly, I suggest creating print and printer settings in slic3r exclusively for use with those scripts, and modifying these settings as described below.

+### Installation
+Copy the scripts to a directory of your choice, note that directory.

 ### In the print settings:
-Add the full path to the script in the _Print Settings -> Output options -> Post-processing scripts_ field I suggest only using one post-processing Script at a time.
+Add the full path to the script as noted above in the _Print Settings -> Output options -> Post-processing scripts_ field I suggest only using one post-processing Script at a time.

 ### In the printer settings: